 Is Your Stimulus Check Taxable?

-You may be wondering if you have to pay taxes on your stimulus checks.
+You may be wondering if you have to pay taxes on your third stimulus check.
 The answer may surprise you.

 I've heard the question many times: Will I have to pay tax on my stimulus check?
-The tax code says you have to pay taxes on "all income from whatever source derived," unless it's specifically exempted or excluded.
+The federal tax code says you must pay taxes on "all income from whatever source derived," unless it's specifically exempted or excluded.
 That's a pretty broad definition that seemingly would include money from the government.
 And, strictly speaking, there's no specific exemption or exclusion for stimulus check money.
-So, stimulus checks are taxable – right?
+So, third stimulus checks are taxable – right?

 Wrong!
-There's a loophole in the law that prevents you from having to pay taxes on the stimulus check money you get from Uncle Sam.
-As it turns out, your stimulus check isn't "income" after all, according to the law.
+There's a loophole in the law that prevents you from having to pay taxes on the third-round stimulus check money you got from Uncle Sam last year.
+As it turns out, your third stimulus check isn't "income" after all, according to the law.
 Instead, it's simply an advance payment of a tax credit.
 And tax credits aren't taxable income.

-When you file your 2020 federal income tax return (Form 1040), you're going to see a new line on the second page for the "Recovery rebate credit."
-Pay close attention to that line, especially if you didn't receive a full (or any) first- or second-round stimulus check, you didn't file a 2018 or 2019 tax return, you're married and one spouse doesn't have a Social Security number, your income dropped in 2020, you had a baby in 2021, you got married last year, you're a recent college graduate, or you otherwise had a significant change of circumstances in 2020.
-If you're eligible for a stimulus check, this credit could save you a lot of money.
+When you file your 2021 federal income tax return (Form 1040) this year, you're going to see a line on the second page for the "Recovery rebate credit."
+Pay close attention to that line, especially if you didn't receive a full (or any) third-round stimulus check, you didn't file a 2019 or 2020 tax return, your income dropped in 2021, you had a baby in 2021, you got married last year, you're a recent college graduate, or you otherwise had a significant change of circumstances in 2021.
+If you're eligible for a third stimulus check, this credit could save you a lot of money.

-Your stimulus check and the credit amount are calculated in the same way.
-However, the first two stimulus checks were based on information from either your 2018 or 2019 tax return (only 2019 returns for second-round stimulus checks).
-The tax credit is based on what you put down on your 2020 tax return.
-So, the failure to file a 2018 or 2019 return, or a change of circumstances from 2019 to 2020, could result in a difference between the amount of your stimulus checks and the credit amount.
+Your third stimulus check and the credit amount are calculated in the same way.
+However, your stimulus check was based on information from either your 2019 or 2020 tax return.
+The tax credit is based on what you put down on your 2021 tax return.
+So, the failure to file a 2019 or 2020 return, or a change of circumstances from 2020 to 2021, could result in a difference between the amount of your third stimulus check and the credit amount.
 (Use our Third Stimulus Check Calculator to see how much you should have gotten last year.)

-If the credit is higher than the combined total of your stimulus checks, your 2020 tax bill will be lower, and you might even get a refund.
-If your stimulus checks were higher than the allowed credit, you get to keep the difference.
+If the recovery rebate credit is higher than your third stimulus check, your 2021 tax bill will be lower, and you might even get a refund.
+If your stimulus check was higher than the allowed credit, you get to keep the difference.
 So, you win either way!